tengolomidze/BedTrace/README.md

 ### Notes
 - Works on Minecraft 1.18+
-- Supports Bedrock Gen is both overworld and nether
+- Supports Bedrock Gen in both overworld and nether
 - Uses OpenCL with GPU for ultra-fast searching

 ### Building